 How much of thyssenkrupp's operational expenditure (OPEX) is eligible under the EU Taxonomy?

 In 2024, thyssenkrupp reported that EUR 1.36 billion of its operational expenditure (OPEX) was eligible under the EU Taxonomy, representing 85% of the company's total OPEX.
 Of this amount, EUR 20.00 million (1% of total OPEX) was classified as Taxonomy-aligned.
-This means that 84% of thyssenkrupp's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 84% of thyssenkrupp's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of thyssenkrupp's eligible OPEX is aligned with the EU Taxonomy?